Gorgias macros to guide returns without a portal: A 2026 guide

 What is the Gorgias AI Agent and Guidance?

-The Gorgias AI Agent is built to have automated conversations with customers.
-You direct its behavior using a feature called "Guidance," which is basically a set of instructions you write using a "When, If, Then" logic.
+The Gorgias AI Agent is built to facilitate automated conversations with customers.
+You direct its behavior using a feature called "Guidance," which is a set of instructions you write using "When, If, Then" logic.

-This is a step up from a simple macro because it allows for some conditional thinking.
-For instance, you could write a single piece of Guidance that says: WHEN a customer asks for a return, IF the order was placed less than 30 days ago, THEN send them the return instructions.
+This is a step up from a simple macro because it allows for conditional thinking.
+For instance, you could write Guidance that says: WHEN a customer asks for a return, IF the order was placed less than 30 days ago, THEN send them the return instructions.
 IF the order is older than 30 days, THEN let them know it's outside the return window.

 A better way: An AI that learns from your Gorgias data